-It’s easy: you have to want to do this part of your job.
+It’s easy: You have to want to do this part of your job.
 Well, maybe that’s not enough.
-Check out these three tips to motivate your team and create a winning project atmosphere.
+Check out these 3 tips to motivate your team and create a winning project atmosphere.

 1. Don’t be a “box checker” project manager